Zou-no-hana Ballet Project, Yoko Ando (Project Leader)

 A NEW CENTER FOR CULTURAL EXCHANGE

-Zou-no-hana Park stands on the spot where the U.S. naval officer Commodore Matthew C. Perry disembarked on his second visit to Japan on March 31, 1854.
-In 1859, after Yokohama was designated as one of the five ports in the Treaty of Amity and Commerce between Japan and the U.S., the area became the first full-fledged harbor in Yokohama, providing the area with a venue for brisk trade and commerce with other countries.
-The name “Zou-no-hana” is derived from the shape of the nearby embankments which, after gradually changing shape over the years, came to resemble an elephant’s trunk.
-The present-day embankments in the park are reproductions based on the shape of earlier structures dating from the late 19th century, many of which sank into the ocean due to the Great Kanto Earthquake of 1923.
-The park also contains a group of display panels outlining the history of the site.
+Zou-no-hana Park stands on the spot where the United States naval officer Commodore Matthew C. Perry disembarked on his second visit to Japan on March 31, 1854.
+In 1859, after Yokohama was designated one of the five ports in the Treaty of Amity and Commerce between Japan and the U.S., the area became the first full-fledged wharf in Yokohama, facilitating brisk trade and commerce with other countries.
+The name, Zou-no-hana, derives from the shape of the nearby breakwater that gradually changed over the years and came to resemble an elephant’s trunk.
+The present-day breakwaters in the park are reproductions of structures dating from the late nineteenth century, many of which sank into the ocean due to the Great Kanto Earthquake of 1923.
+The park also contains display panels outlining the history of the site.

 ZOU-NO-HANA FUTURESCAPE PROJECT

 Social experiment project searching for new ways to use public space through the power of art